lapinek/platform-scripting/README.AM.md

     > You can store an object in `sharedState`, but for interoperability, you may choose to store its String representation instead.
 Another example would be saving a stringified JSON.

-    If supported by the UI, the value stored under the "errorMessage" key will be displayed to the end user instead of the default login failure one when the authentication eventually fails.
+    If supported by the UI, the value stored under the "errorMessage" key will be displayed to the end user instead of the default login failure message when the authentication eventually fails.

     In the example above, because the `getState` binding is not declared, JavaScript will produce the following message to be displayed on the login screen:

     <img alt="Login Screen Custom Error Message" src="README_files/Login.errorMessage.png" width="381">

-    Which is, again, a part of the failed authentication response returned to the user agent:
+    Which is a part of the failed authentication response returned to the user agent:

     ```json
     {"code":401,"reason":"Unauthorized","message":"ReferenceError: \"getState\" is not defined.","detail":{"failureUrl":""}}
     ```

-    Remember, a message provided in `Action.goTo("false").withErrorMessage(String message)` will override the "errorMessage" content.
+    Remember, however, that a message provided in `Action.goTo("false").withErrorMessage(String message)` will override the "errorMessage" content.

     Another example of a universally recognized property would be "successUrl".
 For example: